Green Smoothie Gourmet

 • More Healthy Cookies

 Easy one-bowl recipe: Just throw the four ingredients in a bowl, chill, roll and cut.
-Cookies on the table in under 30 minutes.
+These are perfect for holidays, and make the best Christmas cookies, or for Easter.
+They can be on the table in under 30 minutes.

 Two protein-rich ingredients: Almond flour is especially high in protein and full of healthy fats [source].
 And instead of oil or butter, I used nut butter which means even more protein.